Timing Argument take on the Milky Way and Andromeda past-encounter: Results

-We used the same method also to predict the mass of the LG, but in addition to the contribution of the angular momentum, which was estimated by the tangential velocity (the minimal measured value).
-The spectrum of masses vs. the evaluated distance in the big bang ($\tilde{t} = 0$) is presented in Fig. (\ref{fig3}).
-We see that there are several masses that fit to the initial condition of the big bang ($r(\tilde{t}) \rightarrow 0$) because of the the existence of the angular momentum.
-Any additional encounter presents in the plot as different minimum.
-The minimal distances are represented in table $1$ in $Kpc$.
+The presence of the tangential velocity yields the possibility for PE.
+The masses diagram vs. the evaluated distance in the big bang ($t = 0$) is presented in Fig. (\ref{fig:2}).
+We see that there are several masses that fit to the initial condition ($r(t) \rightarrow 0$).
+The left minimum is the model perdition without any PE.
+The right minimum is the model perdition with one PE.